techieguy1/ApplicationToolsAndResources/README.md

 ## Any Desktop O/S Apps
 1. [Arduino](https://www.arduino.cc/en/software/): An integrated development environment for the Arduino IC boards.
 It uses C-like syntax to program the board.
 The Arduino IC boards are used in IoT and students and amateurs who want to learn how to do embedded coding.
-2. [Chrome](https://www.google.com/chrome/): A web browser from Google.
+1. [Chrome](https://www.google.com/chrome/): A web browser from Google.
 It is very highly extensible with a huge plugin library.
-3. [Eclipse](https://www.eclipse.org/downloads/): An integrated development environment for developers.
+1. [Eclipse](https://www.eclipse.org/downloads/): An integrated development environment for developers.
 It can do Java, JavaEE, C/C++, Python, and a bunch of other programming langauges.
 It is highly extensible and well supported.
 4. [FileZilla](https://filezilla-project.org/): File transfer application for any O/S.
-5. [Firefox](https://www.mozilla.org/en-US/): A very good, solid (usually) web browser that's been around for decades.
+1. [Firefox](https://www.mozilla.org/en-US/): A very good, solid (usually) web browser that's been around for decades.
+1. [keepass](https://keepass.info/): This is a no nonesense password safe.
+It's not elegant, you can't save anything to the cloud (unless you build your own), and it has ported code for the major operating systems and mobile devices.
+There are numerous plugins to make keepass even more robust to suit your needs.
+My favorite plugin is the one for Firefox which uses keepass to access user IDs and passwords for the websites I go to like my bank.
-6. [Keycloak - IAM](https://www.keycloak.org/index.html): Open source identity and access management tool.
+1. [Keycloak - IAM](https://www.keycloak.org/index.html): Open source identity and access management tool.
-7. [LibreOffice](https://www.libreoffice.org/): This is a very nice MS Office "clone".
+1. [LibreOffice](https://www.libreoffice.org/): This is a very nice MS Office "clone".
 It can read and write most MS Office extensions.
 Though not perfect, it's my go-to office product in Linux and Mac.
-8. [Thunderbird](https://www.thunderbird.net/en-US/): This is an excellent email client that has a nice setup wizard that can handle types like pop3 and imap.
+1. [Thunderbird](https://www.thunderbird.net/en-US/): This is an excellent email client that has a nice setup wizard that can handle types like pop3 and imap.
 I've been using Thunderbird for more than 10 years.